eyeclept/SHSE/README.md

 ---

-## AI Summaries
+## Semantic Search and Keyword Chips

 When a compatible LLM API is configured (`LLM_API_BASE`), SHSE performs hybrid retrieval at query time:

 1. BM25 results render immediately
-2. An HTMX request fires for `/api/semantic?q=...` - vector search + AI summary load in the right rail without blocking the main results
+2. An HTMX request fires for `/api/semantic?q=...` - vector search results and suggested keyword chips load in the right rail without blocking the main results

-3. Suggested keywords extracted from semantic results appear as chips to help refine the query
+If the LLM API is unreachable, SHSE falls back to BM25-only results without error and the semantic rail is empty.

-AI summaries can be toggled per-user in settings.
-If the LLM API is unreachable, SHSE falls back to BM25-only results without error, and the semantic rail is hidden.
+> **AI summaries** (RAG-generated answers) are planned but not yet implemented.
+See Epic 18 in TODO.md.

 ### Automatic vectorization